-Note that not only has a Survey Responses data set now been created in the Surveys folder, but that 'nodes' have also been created for the responses to each open-ended question (in the Nodes folder in the 'Codes' group) and that 'cases' and 'case classifications' have been created for each survey respondent (in the Cases and Case Classifications folders respectively in the 'Cases' group).
-Cases and case classifications will be covered in section 4 and nodes will be covered in the next session, but in the meantime for more information on this, on preparing a Microsoft Excel spreadsheet for importing and on importing other types of data sets, go to: https://help-nv.gsrinternational.com/12/win/v12.1.41-d3ea61/Content/files/datasets.htm
+Note that not only has a Survey Responses data set now been created in the Surveys folder, but 'codes' have been created for the responses to each open-ended question (in the Codes folder in the 'Coding' group), and 'cases' and 'case classifications' have been created for each survey respondent (in the Cases and Case Classifications folders respectively in the 'Cases' group).
+Cases and case classifications will be covered in section 4 and codes will be covered in the next document, but in the meantime for more information on this, on preparing a Microsoft Excel spreadsheet for importing and on importing other types of data sets, go to:

+https://support.gsrinternational.com/s/article/NV12Mac-Datasets

-2.3 Importing Web Content
+2.4 Importing Web Content

-You can import web content (e.g. articles, blog posts or social media content) into your project using a free web browser extension called NCapture.
-NCapture for Internet Explorer may well have been included with your NVivo download, and hence might already be installed, but to check open Internet Explorer and look for it listed towards the bottom of the Tools menu.
-Alternatively you can look for the icon in the command bar (if the command bar is not displayed simply right click on the ribbon at the top of the screen and select 'Command bar'):
+You can import web content (e.g. articles, blog posts or social media content) into your project using a free web browser extension called NCapture for Google Chrome, which may well have been included with your NVivo download.
+To check open Google Chrome and look for the NCapture icon to the right of the address bar: